gardenio-dev/urban-sdk-homework/README.md

 querying and visualizing aggregated traffic speed data on road networks.
 Built with PostgreSQL + PostGIS for spatial data operations.

+The project was built to address the requirements of the homework assignment, but I'm also attempting to address issues like maintainable project structure.

 > [!WARNING]
 > This project was created to demonstrate the my understanding of application
 > development in general, and geospatial applications in particular, using